DaniNedo/daninedo.github.io/_posts/2020-08-09-better-hardware-interaction.md

 #define PB_ODR *(volatile char*)0x5005
 ```

 We still need the address of the registers, but now instead of defining each address individually we are only going to define the base address of each port.
-Notice that we only define de address and don't dereference it, we will do that later on:
+Notice that we only define the address and don't dereference it, we will do that later on:
 ```
 #define PA_BASE_ADDRESS     0x5000
 #define PB_BASE_ADDRESS     0x5005